Subilan/Subilan/README.md

 - Yet Another Human Living on the Planet Earth.
 - Adopting AI powered coding.
 Using Claude Code most of the time.
 - Focusing on software engineering, especially on the (dying) web development.
-- Somewhat intereted in *languages*.
+- Somewhat interested in *languages*.
 Got 614 in CET-4 and 633 in CET-6 (Please ignore this if you're a native English speaker) during my bachelor studies.
 Learning Japanese at a leisurely pace on Duolingo.